Bus contracting model of Singapore: Sembawang–Yishun Bus Package

 They are based at the new Mandai Bus Depot which is able to accommodate about 550 buses (co-located with the Thomson–East Coast line MRT depot) from September 2021.

 In September 2020, the LTA awarded the contract for this package to Tower Transit Singapore.
 Operations commenced in 3 tranches from 5 September 2021, involving the transfer of the services from SMRT Buses to Tower Transit Singapore.

 In January 2022, route 801 was introduced and added to the package.

 Route 861 was introduced and added to this package in September 2024.

 Jurong West Bus Package

 In November 2022, LTA called for tenders for the Jurong West Bus Package, along with the second term of the Bukit Merah package.
 This involved 26 bus services operated by SBS Transit operating mainly out of Boon Lay and Joo Koon bus interchanges.
 The tender closed on 3 April 2023.
 On 18 August 2023, LTA announced that SMRT Buses had won the tender for this bus package and will take over the bus services from 2024 onwards.

 Tampines Bus Package

 In December 2024, LTA called for tenders for the Tampines Bus Package.
 This involves 26 bus services operating out of Tampines, Tampines Concourse and Tampines North bus Interchanges.

-On 19 September 2025, LTA announced that Go-Ahead Singapore had won the bid to operate 27 bus services under the Tampines Bus Package starting from 5 July 2026.
+On 19 September 2025, LTA announced that Go-Ahead Singapore had won the bid to operate 27 bus services under the Tampines Bus Package from 5 July 2026.

+On 24 November 2025 and 27 April 2026, Express feeder routes also introduced bus service 454 and 460.
+This service will also be transferred to Go Ahead Singapore from July 2026.

+Serangoon–Eunos Bus Package

+In December 2025, LTA called for tenders for the Serangoon–Eunos Bus Package.
+This involves 25 bus services operating out of Serangoon, Eunos, Woodleigh and Sims Place.

+On 16 July 2026, LTA announced that SMRT Buses had the bid to operate 26 bus services under the Serangoon–Eunos Bus Package from 13 June 2027.